Rajeshmarandi3/Criminal-Information-Extraction-using-Python-and-Beautiful-Soup/README.md

 I scrapped the pdf links, downloaded it and later processed and exctracted information using Python.
 The image quality was not good for most of the pdfs thus I failed to extract clear information.
 But this code will surely help you, if your pdf or image is in good state.

+You can find the codes in ##Crime.ipynb file.
 Good luck.